opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 `util/p4rt-sh --help`.

-**Note:** we use `--grpc-addr localhost:50001` as the Mininet container is executes locally, and `50001` is the TCP port associated to the gRPC server exposed by `leaf1`.
+**Note:** we use `--grpc-addr localhost:50001` as the Mininet container is executed locally, and `50001` is the TCP port associated to the gRPC server exposed by `leaf1`.

 If the shell started successfully, you should see the following output: